 “Thanks to the residents and city/county staffers who gave countless hours to this project and to Andy Misiaveg (Historic Elizabeth Neighborhood Foundation) and Alan Goodwin (Charlotte/Mecklenburg Planning Department) for their leadership.

 Your ECA Membership goes a long way towards supporting our community.
 Please visit the ECA Membership Page for the registration form and to submit your online payment.

 There are a number of Elizabeth email groups available for current news and information.
 Please visit our Email Group Page to sign up.

-Elizabeth Recycles Day
+8th Annual Elizabeth Recycles Day

-Upper Independence Park (near the rose garden)
+Upper Independence Park at the Rose Garden

 Residents drop off old paint, oil, fertilizers, household cleaners, compact fluorescents (not incandescents), batteries, electronic equipment (computers, TVs, cell phones, etc.), metal clothes hangers, ink cartridges, eye glasses, art & craft supplies, soft old blankets, corks, hard plastic bottle caps (not metal), magazines, books, and we’ll recycle/reuse it.
 Nothing bulky, heavy, or leaky.
 To volunteer, please contact Kris Solow at(704) 806-4456 or firstname.lastname@example.org.